WSU Vancouver Banner

 Superintendent

-Jeff Snell, superintendent of the Camas School District, has more than 20 years of experience in education as a coach, math teacher, associate principal, principal, and deputy superintendent.
+Jeff Snell, superintendent of the Vancouver Public Schools, has more than 20 years of experience in education as a coach, math teacher, associate principal, principal, and deputy superintendent.
 He has been involved in leadership at the state, regional, and national level related to evaluation, professional growth, and technology.
 Snell received his bachelor of science in mathematics education from Boston University and his master of arts in educational leadership, and doctor of education from Washington State University.

 JASMINE TOLBERT